Our Bone Health & how BioKinesiology can help you

 Soya beans, tofu, soya drinks with added calcium, nuts, bread (fortified flour)

 Fish where you eat the bones – such as sardines and pilchards.

 If you are eating dairy foods in order to have a high calcium diet, we suggest food intolerance and enzyme testing to ensure you are actually digesting dairy or are tolerant to it.

 It’s often overlooked that magnesium and calcium function together, so deficiency of one markedly affects the metabolism of the other.
 Magnesium is essential for absorption and metabolism of calcium and it assures the strength and firmness of bones and makes teeth harder.
 Magnesium also has a role to play, together with the thyroid and parathyroid glands, in supporting bone health; it stimulates the thyroid’s production of calcitonin, which acts as a bone-preserving hormone, and regulates the parathyroid hormone, a function of which is to regulate bone breakdown in a number of ways.
-It is necessary for the conversion of Vitamin D into its active form, The enzyme that is required for forming new calcium crystals, alkaline phosphatase, also requires magnesium for activation, and if levels are low, abnormal bone crystal formation can result.
+Magnesium is necessary for the conversion of Vitamin D into its active form and the enzyme that is required for forming new calcium crystals, alkaline phosphatase, also requires magnesium for activation; if levels are low, abnormal bone crystal formation can result.
 Even mild magnesium deficiency is reported to be a leading risk factor for osteoporosis.

 Sources of Magnesium: Whole Wheat, Spinach, Quinoa, Almonds, Cashews, Black Beans, Edamame, Peanuts, Tofu, Sesame Seeds